brianly/image-feed-sample/README.md

 ## Overview
 This project demonstrates how to call the Viva Engage (Yammer) API with an Entra token, iterate over messages in a community, and output only those messages with image attachments.
 It will also download and save copies of the attached images in the current directory.
 It is written with [MSAL](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview) which means it is relatively easy to translate to languages other than Python.

 Python 3.13.1 on Windows was used for the creation of this script, but it'll run on macOS and Linux just as well.
 [Requests](https://pypi.org/project/requests/) and [MSAL](https://pypi.org/project/msal/) are required for making API requests.
-Using [uv](https://docs.astral.sh/uv/) is recommended for easy setup and execution, but ```pip``` should work just fine.
+Using [uv](https://docs.astral.sh/uv/) is recommended for easy setup and execution, but ```pip``` works too.

 ### Project updates
 - 2025-02-03: Improvements including specifying directory for image downloads.